 Complete Withdrawal: Students occasionally find, for a wide variety of reasons, that they are unable to complete the semester and need to withdraw from all their classes.
-To officially withdraw from the University, students must withdraw from all their classes on MyUH.
-Informing the instructor of the intent to withdraw or no longer attending the class is not considered an offical withdrawal from the University.
+To officially withdraw from the University, students must withdraw from all their classes through STAR GPS Registration.
+Informing the instructor of the intent to withdraw or no longer attending the class is not considered an official withdrawal from the University.